gustavorayos/Chords/README.md

 # Shellchords
 Give it a root note, then choose whether it's a major or minor, and Shellchords will help you start that masterpiece.
-Scales and chords go hand in hand.
-They are an algorithm, a pattern.
-I just wanted a simple tool to help me see what chords fit in specific scales, and the diatonic triads of the chords.
+Shellchords is a simple tool to help find chords that fit within specific scales, and the diatonic triads of those chords.

 <img width="883" height="525" alt="Screenshot 2025-08-03 at 10 25 21 PM" src="https://github.com/user-attachments/assets/8de4059e-6983-4e9b-84e8-137432943ed7" />